 Sydney is renound for its modern Australian and multicultural food.
-Have a look at http://www.eatability.com.au/au/sydney where you can find a great café or restaurant in the area you are staying.
+Check out Broadsheet to get insider tips for great café and restaurants in Sydney.
 Most suburbs especially those close to the city have an abundance of restaurants, café’s and pubs which serve meals.
 A restaurant with a harbour view will make your occasion special.
-Visit Sydney for the Food Festival in October each year where there a lots of special events and you can have lunch including a main course, a glass of wine and coffee at Sydney’s best restaurants for a bargain price.
+October is the Sydney Good Food Month where there a lots of special events,such as the Night Noodle Markets and you can have lunch including a main course, a glass of wine and coffee at Sydney’s best restaurants for a bargain price.

 Whatever your taste Sydney is a vibrant city where you’ll find pubs, wine bars, comedy clubs and nightclubs.
 Check out the following websites for more information on various locations.

 Get out on the beautiful harbour and explore the inlets and open bays.
 Take a ride on a ferry or hire a kayak, sail boat or motor boat.
 If you are not experienced you can go with a skipper.

 General markets with lots of stalls with food clothes jewellry and a range of second hand and hand made goods are found at Glebe, Balmain and Paddington.